 The steamed buns broke into sections (like huat kueh) but the surface is still smooth and not “wrinkly”.
 I tried to steam them over low heat and the buns are denser.
-It behaves differently with regular yeasted steamed buns that need to be steamed over low heat to get a smooth surface.
-Yeasted buns have been leavened prior to steaming whereas this no-yeast steamed buns need the medium-high heat for the baking powder or baking soda to leaven the buns.
+It behaves differently with regular yeasted steamed buns that need to be steamed over medium heat to get a smooth surface.
+Yeasted buns have been leavened prior to steaming whereas this no-yeast steamed buns need the high heat for the baking powder or baking soda to leaven the buns.

 2. TASTE AND TEXTURE

 I think it tastes like regular steamed buns.
-It could be my mentality (or perhaps yours too) that I’ve been making steamed buns with yeast all these years and that “picky” ness in me trying to nitpick to see if there’s anything that this no-yeast steamed buns doesn’t have compared to yeast steamed buns, but honestly, these are good!
+It could be my mentality (or perhaps yours too) that I’ve been making steamed buns with yeast all these years and that “picky” ness in me trying to nitpick to see if there’s anything that this no-yeast steamed bun doesn’t have compared to yeast steamed buns, but honestly, these are good!

 This recipe may change your steamed buns life 🙂 We eat steamed buns almost every week and I love how fast this comes together.
 You can pretty much have steamed buns any time of the day!

 TROUBLESHOOTING IF STEAMED BUNS ARE DENSE AND NOT FLUFFY

 Few things you might want to look into: